 Do not cite personal communications, manuscripts in preparation, or other unpublished data in the references; these may be cited in the text in parentheses.
 Do not cite abstracts that are older than 2 years.
 Identify abstracts by the abbreviation ‘‘abstr’’ in parentheses.
 If letters to the editor are cited, identify them with the word ‘‘letter’’ in parentheses.

-Identify references in the text by arabic numerals in parentheses on the line.
+Identify references in the text by Arabic numerals in parentheses on the line.
 The reference list should be typed double-spaced on pages separate from the text; references must be numbered consecutively in the order in which they are mentioned in the text.
 The reference should only include the first 3 authors of any paper, followed by "et al."

-List all authors if 6 or fewer, otherwise list the first 3 and add et al.; do not use periods after the authors’ initials.
-Please do provide inclusive page numbers as in example below.5.
-Glantz SA.
-It is all in the numbers.
-J Am Coll Cardiol 1993; 21:835–7.
+Periodical.<List all authors if 6 or fewer, otherwise list the first 3 and add et al.; do not use periods after the authors’ initials.
+Please do provide inclusive page numbers as in example below.

 Use Index Medicus (National Library of Medicine) abbreviations for journal titles.
 It is important to note that when citing an article from the Journal of the American College of Cardiology, the correct citation format is J Am Coll Cardiol.